For names that have been legally changed, submit (in person, by mail or scanned email) the following to the Registration Office:

 Students wishing to obtain their Official Transcript must download and complete the Request for Official Transcript form.

 A nominal fee of $5.25 (including GST) is charged for each transcript ordered and paid for by students.
-Same day transcript service is available for a fee of $26.25 (including GST) (subject to availability of updated records).
+Due to COVID-19 we are unable to produce same day transcripts.

 A T2202 is a Tuition and Enrolment Certificate.
 It displays eligible tuition and other fees paid during a tax year and the number of months a student was enrolled in part-time and/or full-time studies.